markgowen/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+      They are essentially the same thing, but relational databases are the software itself where sql is the language to manipulate the db.

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+      To make the table unique

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+      Foreign Key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.

+      Multiple records in another table

 ## Minimum Viable Product